-Transfer Scholarships
+Transfer and Freedom Plan Scholarships

 Lyon welcomes qualified transfer students who have demonstrated their academic ability and commitment to the pursuit of higher education at other institutions.
 Students transferring from another institution of higher learning with a GPA of 2.75 or higher (as calculated by Lyon) are eligible to receive a Transfer Scholarship based on their academic performance.
 Students who have completed an A.A. degree from an Arkansas two-year school will be awarded the Freedom Plan Scholarship.
 It is valued at half of tuition at the time of the enrollment year.
-Transfer Scholarships are renewable for the length of time that a student needs to complete a baccalaureate degree at Lyon up to a maximum of seven semesters of full-time study.
-Holders of a Transfer Scholarship must achieve a minimum cumulative grade point average of 2.0 by the end of their first year at Lyon and each year thereafter and meet all other institutional scholarship maintenance requirements.
+Transfer Scholarships and Freedom Plan Scholarships are renewable for the length of time that a student needs to complete a baccalaureate degree at Lyon up to a maximum of seven semesters of full-time study.
+Holders of a Transfer or Freedom Plan Scholarship must achieve a minimum cumulative grade point average of 2.0 by the end of their first year at Lyon and each year thereafter and meet all other institutional scholarship maintenance requirements.